 Engaging users should be balanced by consideration of the intentions of their browsers.

-Advertisers prioritize visibility, which measures the likelihood of viewers seeing an ad.
-However, outstream ads generally have a lower viewability rate compared to instream ads.
+Advertisers prioritize visibility, which measures the likelihood that viewers will actually see an advertisement.
+However, ads that are outstream typically have a lower viewability rate compared to equivalents on the instream.

 Contextual Relevance